Need practical help after an accident?

 Police guidance also commonly says to report if:

-If you’re unsure, it can be worth checking your local police force’s reporting page, as many now have online forms.
+If you’re unsure, it can help to check your local police force’s reporting page, as many now offer online reporting forms for road traffic incidents.

 Telling your insurer

-Even if you’re not planning to claim on your own policy, insurers often expect you to tell them about any accident as soon as you can, and some set short time limits in the policy terms.
+Even if you’re not planning to claim on your own policy, insurers often expect you to tell them about any accident as soon as you can.
+Some policies set short time limits, so it is sensible to check the wording rather than leaving it until a dispute arises.

 If in doubt, check your policy wording or ask your insurer what they require.